Central Nervous System

 The risk of health problems that affect the brain or spinal cord increases after treatment with the following:

-- Radiation to the brain, especially high doses of radiation.
+- Radiation to the brain or spinal cord, especially high doses of radiation.
+This includes total-body irradiation given as part of a stem cell transplant.

 - Surgery to remove a tumor on the brain or spinal cord.